kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Publish and share Kedro-Viz automatically

 You can automate the process of publishing and sharing your Kedro-Viz.
-Currently we support sharing through AWS, but integration with other cloud providers, namely Azure and GCP, will be added soon.
-[There is a manual, platform-agnostic publish and share process described below](#platform-agnostic-sharing-with-kedro-viz) for sharing on static website hosts like GitHub pages, and cloud providers like Azure and GCP.
+This section describes the steps to automate your Kedro-Viz deployment on AWS, which is the only cloud provider supported for automation at present.
+Integration with other cloud providers, namely Azure and GCP, will be added soon.
+[In the absence of automated publish and share for other platforms, there is a manual, platform-agnostic publish and share process described below](#platform-agnostic-sharing-with-kedro-viz).
+You can use the manual process for sharing on static website hosts like GitHub pages, and cloud providers like Azure and GCP.

-This section describes the steps to automate your Kedro-Viz deployment on AWS.

 ### Update and install the dependencies
 You can ensure you have these correct versions by updating the `requirements.txt` file in the `src` folder of the Kedro project to the following: